Cannabis Indica: Origins, History, and Information

 When asked if the strains of the cannabis plant should have a bearing on a customer’s selection, his response was “The way that the sativa and Indica labels are utilized in commerce is nonsense,” Russo told Leafly.
 “The effects of the cannabis chemovar have nothing to do with whether the plant is tall and sparse vs. short and bushy, or whether the leaflets are narrow or broad.”
 He continued.
 Dr. Raber also had a similar response.
 He replied, “There is no factual or scientific basis to making these broad sweeping recommendations, and it needs to stop today.
 What we need to seek to understand better is which standardized cannabis composition is causing which effects, when delivered in which fashions, at which specific dosages, to which types of [consumers].”

 All of this represents the fact that not all indicas will be relaxing or not all sativas will be energetic.
 As in there is no rules and regulation about which of these strains are going to behave in a familiar or predictive pattern.

 Then what is the actual predictor of the pattern?

 Remember we mentioned two different words at the start of the previous section.
 The effects of a cannabinoid strain are dependent on the chemicals found in the strain itself, namely Cannabinoids and Terpenes.
 Effects are also dependent on your distinctive biology, tolerance to a specific strain, intake method, and dosage.
 This is how you find the strain that suits you perfectly.
-Knowing what you suits you well will give you the best chance for finding the perfect strain.
+Knowing what suits you well will give you the best chance for finding the perfect strain.

 A cannabis plant is made up of different chemical compounds, and the mainstays of these chemical compounds are Cannabinoids and Terpenes.
-One of the best-known cannabinoids and the main drivers of chemical reactions like relaxation are Cannabidiol (CBD) and Tetrahydrocannabinol (THC).
+Some of the best-known cannabinoids and the main drivers of chemical reactions like relaxation are Cannabidiol (CBD) and Tetrahydrocannabinol (THC).

 This one makes us feel hungry and high.